inoxlang/inox/docs/language-reference/xml-expressions.md

 # XML Expressions

-An XML expression produces a value by passing a XML-like structure to a namespace that interprets it:
+An XML expression produces a value by passing an XML-like structure to a namespace that interprets it:

 ```
+# The XML structure is passed to the html namespace.
+html<div></div>

+# The namespace can be omitted if the expression is parenthesized.
+# The implicit namespace is always html.
 string = "world"
 element = (<div> Hello {string} ! </div>)

 # Self closing tag
 (<img src="..."/>)

-# Parentheses can be omitted by prefixing the expression with `html`
-html<div></div>
 ```

 In the `<script>` and `<style>` tags, anything inside single brackets is not